2001 Hungarian Grand Prix: Background

-The 2001 Hungarian Grand Prix was the 13th of the 17 motor races in the 2001 Formula One World Championship and the 16th running of the event as part of the series.
+The 2001 Hungarian Grand Prix was the 13th of the 17 motor races in the 2001 Formula One World Championship and the 16th Formula One race in Hungary.
 It took place at the 16-turn 3.975 km Hungaroring in Mogyoród, Pest, Hungary on 19 August.
 The Hungaroring has been likened to the Circuit de Monaco because it is narrow, making overtaking difficult.
 The circuit was bumpy and dusty and it did not provide a major advantage to cars installed with powerful engines.

-Before the race Ferrari driver Michael Schumacher led the Drivers' Championship with 84 points, ahead of David Coulthard of McLaren with 47 points and Williams' Ralf Schumacher with 41.
-Ferrari's Rubens Barrichello was fourth on 40 points, and McLaren's Mika Häkkinen was fifth with 19 points.
-In the Constructors' Championship Ferrari led with 124 points, 58 points ahead of McLaren.
-Williams were third with 56 points; Sauber with 19 points and British American Racing (BAR) with 16 points contended for fourth place.
-A maximum of 40 points were available for the final four races, which meant Coulthard and Ralf Schumacher could still win the title.
+Before the race Ferrari driver Michael Schumacher led the World Drivers' Championship with 84 championship points, ahead of David Coulthard of McLaren with 47 championship points and Williams' Ralf Schumacher with 41.
+Ferrari's Rubens Barrichello was fourth on 40 championship points, and McLaren's Mika Häkkinen was fifth with 19 championship points.
+In the World Constructors' Championship Ferrari led with 124 championship points, 58 championship points ahead of McLaren.
+Williams were third with 56 championship points; Sauber with 19 championship points and British American Racing (BAR) with 16 championship points contended for fourth place.
+A maximum of 40 championship points were available for the final four races, which meant Coulthard and Ralf Schumacher could still win the title.
 Michael Schumacher needed to win the Grand Prix, regardless of where Coulthard and Ralf Schumacher finished.
-Had both Ferrari cars finished first and second, the team would secure the Constructors' Championship for the third consecutive year.
+Had both Ferrari cars finished first and second, the team would secure the World Constructors' Championship for the third consecutive year.

 By winning the race, Michael Schumacher would take his 51st career victory, putting him equal with four-time World Champion Alain Prost and join Prost and Juan Manuel Fangio as the third driver to win four or more titles.
 He said the championship was not in his mindset in Hungary and was looking forward to the race, "I am excited about the possibility of becoming champion a fourth time but if I don't look it, it's because I am not there yet.
 How can I be excited if I am not there yet?
 Only having the possibility doesn't count.
 I will get excited when it is in my pocket."
-In contrast, Coulthard was within four points of Michael Schumacher entering the Monaco Grand Prix; he finished fifth after failing to move off the starting grid due to a computer glitch.
-Thereafter, mechanical attrition and one accident gave Coulthard six points in the next five races and fell 37 points behind Schumacher.
+In contrast, Coulthard was within four championship points of Michael Schumacher entering the Monaco Grand Prix; he finished fifth after failing to move off the starting grid due to a computer glitch.
+Thereafter, mechanical attrition and one accident gave Coulthard six championship points in the next five races and fell 37 championship points behind Schumacher.